 Mortality rates for this research were obtained from the Kentucky Department for Public Health and statistically analyzed for significance.
 Health-risk and socio-economic factors were obtained via the Foundation for a Healthy Kentucky and the County Health Rankings & Roadmaps program.
 For the purpose of this research, health-risk factors were limited to hypertension, smoking, diabetes, and obesity, all of which are chronic, long-term diseases.
 The hypothesis of this research is that within the KACP, there will be high prevalence of mortality rates due to higher instances of health-risk and socio-economic factors, as compared to the KnACP.
-Many of the socio-economic and health-risk issues are rooted in the history of the Appalachian region.
+Many of the socio-economic and health-risk issues are rooted in the history and subsequent perspectives of citizens in the Appalachian region.

-Background of Appalachia
+Background and History of Appalachia